 By obtaining Czech permanent residence, individuals get mostly the same rights and responsibilities as a citizen.
 However, there are some exceptions.
 For example, permanent residents still do not have the right to vote or to serve in the Czech Armed Forces.

-The benefits for permanent residence include the following rights.
+The benefits of permanent residence include the following rights:

 Reasons for rejection of application